Join the Academy

 Short stories will still include all the common story elements found in novels: characters, plot, conflict, climax, etc., and may also include the common story beats found as well.
 However, short stories focus on a singular plot or one main event, rather than multiple plot lines or a series of events.
 They also have a much smaller cast of characters than novels and often occur within a shorter time frame.

-Tips for writing short stories
+Tips for writing a short story

 Focus on critical characters